rieckpil/progmot/content/blog/one-year-course-release.md

 If it's bad, you'll figure it out early and can adjust.
 That's way better than procrastinating or trying to get a pixel-perfect lessons that nobody will watch because the topic is not convincing.

 ## The Technical Setup

+I've recored everything on an Ubuntu 20.04 and used the following tools:

+For the microphone I was using:

+- Link

 Lean technical setup yet full control over the audience.